Dushyant-rahangdale/redis/README.md

 - **VM2**: Redis Replica (Slave) Node
 - **VM3**: Redis Client Node

-The Redis Master-Replica replication is configured, allowing the client to read/write data and verify replication.
+The Redis Master-Replica replication is configured with authentication and data persistence enabled.
+The client connects securely using private IPs.

 ## Architecture Diagram